jetkai/openai-for-java/README.md

-# ChatGPT For Java
+# OpenAI For Java

-ChatGPT library for Java - Requires JDK 11 at minimum.
+OpenAI library for Java - Requires JDK 11 at minimum.

 ###### ⚠️ This library is currently under-development as the API has only been public since the 1st of March.